Kiranmayie/SDM/Readme.txt

 P.S.
-And the commits in github are being merged when we push to master that is the reason why we have less commits
+And the commits in github are being merged when we push to master that is the reason why we have less commits commits by NANDINI are not visible despiting trying many times even in iteartion2. please consider this.